-In situations where there exists a serious risk of the safety of the public the Chief Executive/Solicitor to the Council and Monitoring Officer, under delegated powers, is permitted to suspend/revoke the licence of a Driver, Vehicle or Operator.
+In situations where there exists a serious risk of the safety of the public the Licensing Manager in consultation with the Chief Executive/Solicitor to the Council and Monitoring Officer, is permitted to suspend a vehicle licence.
+In the case of a Driver or Operator the matter will be referred to the Licensing and Appeals Sub Committee for a decision to be made.

-Where the Licensing Committee is satisfied that a person is no longer a 'fit and proper' person or is in breach of a condition of licence, they may suspend a driver's licence for any specified period.
+Where the Licensing and Appeals Sub Committee is satisfied that a person is no longer a 'fit and proper' person or is in breach of a condition of licence, they may suspend a driver's licence for any specified period.

-When considering the revocation of any licence, the Licensing Committee will take into account all relevant facts and circumstances including the aims and objectives of this policy and the nature of the breach.
+When considering the revocation of any licence, the Licensing and Appeals Sub Committee will take into account all relevant facts and circumstances including the aims and objectives of this policy and the nature of the breach.